dmhacker/poc-intern-crawler/README.md

-# internship-scraper
+# scraper

 Still a work-in-progress.
-This is intended to be a proof-of-concept only.
+This is currently intended to be mainly for proof-of-concept.
+Only internships per company can be scraped at the moment.

 ## Setup